pelican-plugins/pandoc-reader/README.md

 Jonathan Mair changes:

+- change of plan: in order to replace csl where it is specified in the content metadata, it cannot be in the pandoc defaults file, at least not without a significant rewrite, since those files are called directly in the pandoc command, rather than being parsed by the plugin.
+So: default bibliographies will be added to the pelicanconf settings file and these will be overridden by 'csl' and 'exclusive_bibliography' in the content metadata

 - amended _check_yaml_metadata_block() so that in addition to validating the yaml block in the content it also returns the metadata contained as a dictionary.
 Renamed to: _check_and_get_yaml_metadata_block()

 To do: